JasonLocklin/Dissertation/VWM/Results.md

 \begin{figure}[p]
 \centering
 \includegraphics{fig_VWM_1Target.pdf.png}
-\caption{Figure depicts the probability of correct target selection for the single target condition (i.e., the inverse of the probability of guessing).
+\caption{Figure depicts the probability of correct selection for the single square condition (i.e., the inverse of the probability of guessing, so higher values are more accurate).
 The two healthy groups perform at ceiling, with the patient group responding less reliably.}
 \label{fig_VWM_1Target}
 \end{figure}

-#### Two and Three Target Conditions
+#### Two and Three Square Conditions

-[Approach] In the multi-target conditions, three outcome probability estimates were produced.
-As was the case for the one target condition, these probability estimates sum to one, and as such represent only two unique values.
+[Approach] In the multi-square conditions, three outcome probability estimates were produced.
+As was the case for the one square condition, these probability estimates sum to one, and as such represent only two unique values.
 Here, two types of failures were chosen for the analysis (the probability of guessing,
-$P_{G}$, and the probability of indicating a non-target ($P_{NT}$)).
+$P_{G}$, and the probability of indicating a non-target distractor ($P_{NT}$)).
 The two dependant variables were analyzed separately, rather than in a multivariate analysis, as the characteristics of the data violate many of the assumptions of